Core · Beginner

 Open String Call-Out

-The app names a string — find it and pick it open.
-Six strings, six calls, no fretting hand needed.
+A string is named — find it and pick it open.
+Six calls, no fretting hand.

 Name That String